 Kidney Stone - Adult

-The cause of your kidney stone may be depend on the type of stone that you have.
-Calcium stones are the most common type.
+The cause of your kidney stone depends on the type of stone that you have.
+For example:

 - Personal history of kidney stones

 - High amount of sodium (salt) and oxalate in your diet.
 Oxalate can be found in green, leafy vegetables, chocolate, nuts, or tea.